dymmond/edgy/docs/queries/queries.md

 ### Batch size

 When iterating it is sometimes useful to set the batch size.
-By default (or when providing None) the default of databasez is used.
+By default (or when providing None) backend defaults are used.

 Note: this is just for tweaking memory usage/performance when using iterations and has currently no user visible effect.